open-horizon/examples/edge/services/helloworld/CreateService.md

 2. Edit `service.sh` and change something simple, for example change "Hello" to "Hey there"

-  Note: this service is a shell script for brevity, but you can write your service in any language.
+  Note: This service is a shell script for brevity, but you can write your service in any language.

 3. Build the service docker image: